Barbers Are Therapists

 You'd be amazed at what a client can reveal to his/her barber.
 That's why it becomes extremely important for barbers to wield their power with integrity.
 Gossip only leads to anger, frustrations, and in this case a lost client.

 We're not trying to thrust a defined responsibility on barbers, but we think it is important to consider whether or not we have any social responsibilities.
 Because we deal with all walks of life, we're more likely to come into contact with that guy who's depressed or just lost his job.
 Maybe it's the one who just got a divorce or its a potential suicide victim.
-Oftentimes its just someone who needs to let go of some stress, but all in all the fact remains: barbers, you do more than cut hair.
+Oftentimes its just someone who needs to let go of some stress, but all in all the fact remains: barbers do more than cut hair.
+If we do choose to wield this responsibility then it definitely must be with confidentiality or the entire relationship is eroded and potentially creates ramifications more troublesome than the initial conversation.